cheatsnake/airstation/docs/installation.md

 ### Docker Compose

-> [!TIP]
-> If you want to get something up & running quickly, you can use the [Docker Hub Image](https://hub.docker.com/r/cheatsnake/airstation) with this `docker-compose.yml` file.
->
-> - the default password for the [http://localhost:7331/studio/](http://localhost:7331/studio/) dashboard is `letmeinplease`, which can be changed via your own `.env` file in the same directory as the `docker-compose.yml` file.
+You can get pre-built image from [Docker Hub](https://hub.docker.com/r/cheatsnake/airstation) and run it quickly with custom `docker-compose.yml` file as shown bellow:

 ```yml
 # docker-compose.yml